2020 Second Base Preview: Top 30 Ranks, Tiers And More!

 Max Muncy finds himself roughly top 10 at every position he is eligible at.
 The power potential is there and he can easily be a 30-plus home run threat every season.
 The multi-positional eligibility is also a big bonus.
 The batting average can be a concern but hitting between .240 and .250 is not as bad as it once was.

-As far as Jeff McNeil goes, I believe it’s basically the same idea.
-Just a solid and stable piece to any lineup.
-You can set him and forget him in your lineups.
+As far as Jeff McNeil goes, I believe he is just a stable piece to any lineup.
+You can set him in your lineups and forget him.
 He is not exciting but not every pick for a team needs to be exciting.
 Sometimes the “boring” players are the reason behind a winning fantasy team.

 Tier 4: Upside And Potential